 Designed to address the needs of the distributed enterprise, with Mako you can perform network administration on one site or thousands from anywhere.
 All you need is an internet connection and a web browser.

 Mako networking appliances are configured and controled via the Mako CMS.
 They have no local configuration capability to greatly enhance security and deliver efficient, centralized control.

 Authenticated users have complete visibility of all network locations and connections.
 Multi-factor authentication and role based privileges enable support tasks to be delegated to appropriate qualified support staff.
 Comprehensive diagnostics report health and status of Mako appliances, SD-WAN, VPNs, and associated data connections.

 PCI DSS Compliance

-If your business processes, stores or transmits credit card data, it must meet a special set of security criteria known as the Payment Card Industry Data Security Standards (PCI DSS).
-The PCI DSS ensure that a baseline of security is in place and help reduce the risk of credit card fraud, but for many businesses, implementing the PCI DSS can be a difficult and expensive undertaking.
+If your business processes, stores or transmits credit card data, it must meet a special set of security criteria known as the Payment Card Industry Data Security Standard (PCI DSS).

 Mako Guardian Content Filtering

-Set limits on the types of websites that can be accessed from your network, including blacklist/whitelist or block all.
+Set limits on the types of websites that can be accessed from your network, and create allowed/denied site lists.

-Social media sites, for example, can be a great way to keep in touch with family and friends, but during the business day these outlets can consume an inordinate amount of time and attention.
+Social media sites, for example, can consume an inordinate amount of time and attention.
 Moreover, social media sites are known to harbor security threats like malware and viruses.